grz0zrg/fsynth/README.md

 This is a web. spectral synthesizer powered by live [GLSL code](https://en.wikipedia.org/wiki/OpenGL_Shading_Language).

-While most additive synth. work in the time domain, Fragment work in the frequency domain.

 Fragment can also be used for live coding visuals, they can be synchronized to any audio using the MIDI capabilities AND also synchronized to the synthesized sound

 This is a sort of [Shadertoy](https://www.shadertoy.com) for synthesis, it is compatible with most shaders written for it.